-This expedition hits the ground running, as students start hiking on day one and spend eight to nine days in the Sawtooth Mountains.
-Equipped with everything they need, students hike three to 10 miles a day, depending on terrain and tend to camp near remote rivers and lakes.
-Each student’s backpack transforms from a heavy burden to carry to an organized system that provides the freedom to trek unassisted from the outside world.
+Students hit the ground running as they learn how to set up camp on day one and spend eight to 12 days in the Sawtooth Mountain Range of the Superior Hiking Trail.
+Equipped with everything they need, students hike three to 10 miles per day, depending on terrain, and camp near remote rivers or lakes.
+Throughout the expedition, students learn to shift their perspective as their backpack transforms from a heavy burden to an organized system providing the freedom to trek unassisted from the outside world.

-Individual students come together to form an expedition crew as they master skills including wilderness travel, leadership, and teamwork.
-As the expedition progresses and students’ skills increase, they have the opportunity to take more ownership over the expedition, including group leadership, route selection, navigation and campsite set up.
+Individuals come together to form an expedition crew as they master skills including wilderness travel, leadership and teamwork.
+As the expedition progresses and students’ self-confidence and skills increase, they have the opportunity to take more ownership over the expedition, including group leadership, route selection, navigation and camp set up.
 This intentional progression provides the crew with the opportunity to support each other as they decide where this adventure will take them.

 Early high school students will experience a sense of accomplishment as they learn about perseverance (or grit), risk taking, self-identity and self-reliance.
-Students will identify positive personal traits, learn to trust themselves, and push themselves harder as they own their choices and advance toward mastery in their skill development.
-Group adversity will teach each student critical thinking skills, collaboration and decision-making skills.
-They will witness leadership in action as they observe their potential become reality, and exhibit empathy and compassion towards others.
+Students will learn to trust themselves and push themselves harder as they own their choices and advance toward mastery in their skill development.
+Group adversity will teach each student critical thinking skills, collaboration and decision-making.
+They will experience leadership in action as they see their potential become reality while practicing empathy and compassion towards others.

-Regardless of course type, students can expect to get comfortable living and working together in the wilderness while creating a solid foundation of skill sets they can continue to build on after course.
+Regardless of the course type, students can expect to get comfortable living and working together in the wilderness while creating a solid foundation of skills they can continue to build on after the course.

 Superior Hiking Trail, Minnesota

-On the southern edge of the massive Canadian Shield (a granite rock formation that runs from Minnesota all the way to Hudson Bay and the Northwest Territories) sits the largest freshwater lake in the world, Lake Superior.
+On the southern edge of the massive a granite rock formation, known as the Canadian Shield, that runs from Minnesota all the way to Hudson Bay and the Northwest Territories sits the largest freshwater lake in the world, Lake Superior.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.